Johri's resignation yet to be accepted

 BCCI's first chief executive officer Rahul Johri, who had tendered his resignation a while ago, might have to wait a little more before he is relieved of the plum job by the Board.
 BCCI sources said on Sunday that Johri, appointed in 2016 to the then newly-formed position, had made up his mind to step down after the Supreme Court-appointed Committee of Administrators (CoA) exited the scene in October last year, paving the way for the Sourav Ganguly-led team to take charge.

+Board president Ganguly said they were yet to receive his resignation letter.
+"We will see after we receive it," he said.

-"Johri's resignation will be accepted but it might take some time.
-He is trying to negotiate," a source told PTI.
+Earlier, a source told PTI, "Johri's resignation will be accepted but it might take some time.
+He is trying to negotiate."
 Since assuming the office of CEO, Johri has been working on multiple fronts, playing a key role in selling the IPL broadcast rights to Star India for a whopping Rs.
 16,348 crore.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)